I have stood in the rain without you,

 my voice that could not become thunder.

-I confess I let it soak through to the shirt, to the chest.
+I let it soak through the shirt, to the chest.

-I confess I am looking for something you left in it,
+I look for something you left in it,

 some small instruction,